rosshadden/sublime-xpath/README.md

 - display xpath at new selection position, not old
 - work on html too
 - display xpath on load without requiring selection movement first
-- check syntax rather than requiring file to be saved with specific extension
 - option for which attributes to show in the path (i.e. id)
 - don't require sgml to be indented
 - show element indexes in the path